otrv4/otrv4/otrv4.md

   The Forge Entire Transcript function will allow one participant to completely forge a transcript between them and another person in a way that its forgery cannot be cryptographically proven.
-The input will be: one participant's user profile, their secret key, another participant's User Profile, and a list of plain text messages corresponding to what messages were exchanged.
+The input will be: one participant's user profile, their secret key, another participant's Client Profile, and a list of plain text messages corresponding to what messages were exchanged.
 Each message in the list will have the structure: 1) sender 2) plain text message, so that the function may precisely create the desired transcript.
-The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert cannot identify which User Profile owner authenticated the conversation.
+The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert cannot identify which Client Profile owner authenticated the conversation.
 ```